Luk-kar/Resize-Elements-PS-toolset/README.md

 - **2^n canvas** (add canvas for both sides by nearest value of power of 2)

-- **Settings** (Filter source folder files by PNG, hide dialog "Do you want to close all opened files", enable writing changed files in "ChangedFilesList.log")
+- **Settings** (Filter source folder files by PNG, hide dialog "Do you want to close all opened files", enable writing changed names of files in "ChangedFilesList.log")

 #### AppData are in: _~Documents/UI-Photoshop-toolSet_:
 - **ChangedFilesList.log**